ivansherbs/insights.ivansherbs.com/review_required/funnels/ivanchai/prostate/nopreframe/longpresellsqueeze/7eurotripwire/en.md

 **Pregnancy and breastfeeding** Not enough is known about the use of fireweed during pregnancy and breast-feeding.
 It is recommended to avoid use.

+It's always advised to consult your health professional and do your own research before starting any treatment to avoid interactions.

-Additionally, the EMA claimed that ‘due to the widespread traditional medicinal use for more than 30 years the safety of *Epilobium angustifolium*… can be assumed' (1).
+The EMA has claimed that ‘due to the widespread traditional medicinal use for more than 30 years the safety of *Epilobium angustifolium*… can be assumed' (1).

 ## Cultural History of Fireweed as Ivan Chai